SENSUIKAN!

 2 August 1943:

 Atlantic Ocean, S of the Azores.
-The I-8 makes a rendezvous with Kapitänleutnant Albrecht Achilles' Type IXC U-161 in heavy seas.
-The next day, she takes aboard Oberleutnant zur See Jahn and two petty officer radiomen to assist in bringing the I-8 safely into the U-Boat base at Brest.
-The I-8 is code-named "U-Flieder" (Lilac) by the Germans.
+I-8 rendezvouses with Kapitänleutnant Albrecht Achilles' Type IXC U-161 and takes aboard Oberleutnant zur See Jahn and two petty officer radiomen to assist in bringing I-8 safely into the U-Boat base at Brest.
+I-8 is code-named "Flieder" (Lilac) by the Germans.

-The Germans install a Metox 600A (FuMB 1) ("Biscay Cross") radar detector on the I-8's bridge.
+The Germans install a FuMB 9 Wanze ("Bedbug") radar detector on I-8's bridge, making it the first carried on an IJN submarine.
 On completion of this task, the Japanese present the German crew with a 4-gallon tank of coffee.
-The U-161 detaches for Brazil but is lost the next month SW of the Azores.
+U-161 detaches for Brazil but is lost the next month SW of the Azores.
 Jahn and the two petty officers are the only U-161 crewmen to survive her last patrol.

 Bay of Biscay.
-The Luftwaffe provides air cover for the I-8.
-Near Brest, they provide additional Ju-88 attack bombers and the Kriegsmarine dispatches torpedo boats T-22, T-24 and T-25 that sweep a passage through their magnetic influence mines into the harbor.
+The Luftwaffe provides air cover for I-8.
+Near Brest, they provide additional Ju-88 attack bombers and the Kriegsmarine dispatches several destroyers to escort I-8 into port.

 31 August 1943:

-The I-8 arrives at Brest.
-Cdr Uchino and his crew turn out on deck in their dress blues.
-They are greeted by Admiral Theodor Krancke (former CO of Panzerschiff ADMIRAL SCHEER), CINC of the Kriegsmarine's Marineoberkommando West (Group West) and receive German war decorations.
-The German station band plays welcoming martial music.
-The event is filmed for propaganda purposes.
-A French tug assists the I-8 in berthing in Pen "A" of Brest's huge U-boat bunker.
+I-8 arrives at Brest.
+German torpedo boats T-22, T-24 and T-25 sweep a passage through their magnetic influence mines into the harbor.
+Captain Uchino and his crew, turn out on deck in their dress blues.
+They are greeted by Admiral Theodor Krancke (former CO of Panzerschiffe ADMIRAL SCHEER), CINC of the Kriegsmarine's Marineoberkommando der West (Group West) and receive German war decorations.
+A German tug assists I-8 in berthing in Pen "A" of Brest's huge U-boat bunker.
+The station band plays welcoming music.

-Brest is the home of the 1st U-Flotille "Weddigen" commanded by Knight's Cross winner Korvettenkapitän (later Kapitän zur See, Bundesmarine) Werner Winter (former CO of U-103) with its headquarters at the former French Naval Academy (L'Ecole Navale), a sprawling granite complex overlooking the bay.
+Brest is the home of the 1st U-Flotille "Wediggen" commanded by Knight's Cross winner Korvettenkapitän Werner Winter (former CO of U-103) with its headquarters at the former French Naval Academy, a sprawling granite complex overlooking the bay.
 Later, the Germans host their Japanese counterparts in their luxurious leisure facility at Chateau de Trévarez overlooking the small town of Chateauneuf de Faou.

 5 October 1943:

-The I-8 departs Brest escorted by two M-class minesweepers.
-Her cargo includes six 13-mm Rheinmetall-Borsig MG 131 machine guns with full ammunition, bombsights, one Daimler-Benz torpedo boat engine, naval chronometers, radars including the "Rotterdam Gerät" and sonar equipment, quad 20-mm "Flakvierling" AA guns, dive-bomber and horizontal-bomber bombsights, electric torpedoes and naval chronometers and penicillin.
+I-8 departs Brest under a strong Kriegsmarine escort.
+Her cargo includes samples of a German "Schnell-boot" (E-Boat) engine, radars including the "Rotterdam Gerät" and sonar equipment, quad 20-mm AA guns, aircraft guns, dive-bomber and horizontal-bomber bombsights, Daimler-Benz MB 501 20-cylinder diesel Schnell-boot (E-boat) engine, electric torpedoes and naval chronometers.

-The I-8's passengers include Rear Admiral Yokoi Tadao, the former Naval Attaché to Germany (Sep 40-Sep 43) and Captain Hosoya Sukeyoshi, the former Naval Attaché to France (Dec 39-Mar 43).
-The I-8 also carries three German naval officers including Japanese-speaking Lt Koch, one German Army major and four radar and hydrophone technicians including a Dr. Jakob and a Dr. Müller.
+I-8's passengers include Rear Admiral Yokoi Tadao, former Naval Attaché to Germany (Sep 40-Sep 43) and Captain Hosoya Sukeyoshi, former Naval Attaché to France (Dec 39-Mar 43).
+I-8 also carries three German naval officers including Japanese-speaking Lt Koch, one German Army major, four radar and hydrophone technicians and four civilian passengers including a Dr. Jakob and a Dr. Mueller.

-Escorted by eight aircraft, probably Junkers Ju-88s, the I-8 proceeds on one shaft at a maximum speed of 11 knots to conserve fuel.
-After crossing the equator, the I-8 sends her second position report to the Kriegsmarine, but the signal is intercepted and her position plotted by Allied high frequency direction finding ("huff duff").
+After crossing the equator, I-8 sends her second position report to the Kriegsmarine, but the signal is intercepted and her position plotted by Allied direction finding (DF).
 The next day she is attacked by an ASW aircraft, but manages to crash-dive.
-While traversing the "roaring forties" another storm damages her bridge.
+While traversing the "roaring forties", another storm damages her bridge.

 November 1943:

 Indian Ocean.
-Running on the surface, the I-8 affixes canvases with Hinomaru national identification markings on her conning tower.
+I-8, running on the surface, affixes canvases with the Hinomaru national identification markings on her conning tower.
 Just then a friendly aircraft buzzes her.
 Her fuel state is critical.
 She tries to contact Penang and other submarines, but is unsuccessful.

 5 December 1943: